tazama-lf/docs/Product/event-flow-rule-processor.md

 If a typology score is equal to or greater than the threshold value and there is an override in place, the Typology Processor will not trigger an interdiction workflow to instruct the client system to block the transaction event.

 **Note** The event flow rule processor result does not have a weight `wght` and will not be added to the typology score.

+If the event flow processor is applicable to a typology, the EFRuP rule must be added to the list of rules in the typology configuration and EFRuP `"flowProcessor": "EFRuP@1.0.0"` will be added to the workflow object.

+`flowProcessor` may be omitted from the workflow object and the rules list in which case a particular typology is not affected by EFRuP results.

 **Sample output**